shamsup/intro-to-sql/README.md

 *this one could be pretty difficult

 After you can answer those  (_confidently_) using SQL and javascript together, try implementing them using _only SQL_ to get the same result.

-## Databases are smart.

-This exercise is geared to help you understand how to move your data processing to the database, which will keep your program free to perform other operations.

-Databases are very efficient.
-Don't be afraid to use them.